sohailanwaralmani74/utility-tools/bmp-to-webp.md

 <p>Yes, it works perfectly on desktops, tablets, and mobile devices.</p>

 <h3>7.
 What are the benefits of converting BMP to WebP?</h3>
-<p>WebP reduces file size, improves web performance, and maintains high-quality images, making it ideal for websites and online galleries.</p>
+<p>Webp reduces file size, improves web performance, and maintains high-quality images, making it ideal for websites and online galleries.</p>
 </div>

 <h2>Conclusion</h2>